masa-snyk/broker_gitlab_local/README.md

 This demo locally runs GitLab container.

 This demo also sets up Snyk brokers for OSS scan and container scan.

-At end of demo, you will have following containers:

 * For OSS scan
 	* 1 broker